proofcarryingdata/zupass/README.md

 ### `PCDPackage`

-PCDpass can support many types of PCDs.
-In order to create a new type of PCD that can be interpreted, verified, created, shared, and stored by PCDpass, the first thing you must create is a new `PCDPackage` - a concrete implementation of the `PCDPackage` typescript interface as defined here:
+Zupass can support many types of PCDs.
+In order to create a new type of PCD that can be interpreted, verified, created, shared, and stored by Zupass, the first thing you must create is a new `PCDPackage` - a concrete implementation of the `PCDPackage` typescript interface as defined here:

 https://github.com/proofcarryingdata/zupass/blob/main/packages/pcd-types/src/pcd.ts#L34-L49

-Two example implementations of a `PCDPackage` that works with PCDpass are:
+Two example implementations of a `PCDPackage` that works with Zupass are:

 - https://github.com/proofcarryingdata/zupass/blob/main/packages/rsa-pcd/src/RSAPCD.ts
 - https://github.com/proofcarryingdata/zupass/blob/main/packages/semaphore-identity-pcd/src/SemaphoreIdentityPCD.ts

-### Integrating with PCDpass
+### Integrating with Zupass

-In order for a new type of PCD to work with PCDpass, its implementation must be added as a dependency of the apps `passport-server` and `passport-client` in the PCDpass repository.
+In order for a new type of PCD to work with Zupass, its implementation must be added as a dependency of the apps `passport-server` and `passport-client` in the Zupass repository.
 This can be done by editing their respective `package.json`s.

-Next, the PCD implementation (as represented by its `PCDPackage`) must be added to a few places in the `PCDpass` codebase:
+Next, the PCD implementation (as represented by its `PCDPackage`) must be added to a few places in the `Zupass` codebase:

 - on the client: https://github.com/proofcarryingdata/zupass/blob/main/apps/passport-client/src/pcdPackages.ts
 - on the server: https://github.com/proofcarryingdata/zupass/blob/main/apps/passport-server/src/services/provingService.ts

-Adding the new `PCDPackage` to the appropriate places is necessary for PCDpass to be able to 'handle' the new type of PCD correctly.
+Adding the new `PCDPackage` to the appropriate places is necessary for Zupass to be able to 'handle' the new type of PCD correctly.

-Here are a few example pull requests that integrate a new `PCDPackage` into PCDpass are:
+Here are a few example pull requests that integrate a new `PCDPackage` into Zupass are:

 - https://github.com/proofcarryingdata/zupass/pull/290
 - https://github.com/proofcarryingdata/zupass/pull/134
 - https://github.com/proofcarryingdata/zupass/pull/154

-The PCDpass team reserves the right to reject any proposed PCD according to our discretion.
+The Zupass team reserves the right to reject any proposed PCD according to our discretion.

 ### Internal vs. External

-Some `PCDPackage` implementations live inside of the PCDpass repository:
+Some `PCDPackage` implementations live inside of the Zupass repository:

 - https://github.com/proofcarryingdata/zupass/pull/290
 - https://github.com/proofcarryingdata/zupass/pull/134

-Others live outside off the PCDpass repository:
+Others live outside off the Zupass repository:

 - https://github.com/proofcarryingdata/zupass/pull/154